Evading the Simplicity Bias: Training a Diverse Set of Models Discovers Solutions with Superior OOD Generalization: Related work

 In~\cite{ross2017right}, the authors use input gradients to sequentially train multiple copies of a model to focus on different input features.
 The authors however mentioned in private communication that ``sequential training doesn't work in most cases'' which has also been our experience (see our negative results in the appendix).
 Their experiments are limited to toy datasets.
 After the writing of this paper, we realize that the same authors subsequently honed in on a parallel training scheme and diversity regularizer very similar to ours~\cite{ross2020ensembles,ross2018learning}, using a cosine similarity of gradients.
 Our motivation and experiments are very different and we invite the reader to consult those papers for a complementary view.

+In~\cite{ratzlaff2019hypergan}, the authors train a generative model (HyperGAN) of parameters for a chosen network architecture.
+Their goal is to produce a diverse set of models, which they enforce and evaluate in parameter space.
+We think that our use of input gradients is more implementation-invariant and better capture the overall function implemented by deep models.
+We also believe that our evaluation with OOD tasks better captures the functional diversity of the learned models.

-The earliest use of input gradients of neural networks was proposed by Drucker and Le Cun~\cite{drucker1992improving} as ``double backpropagation'' to improve in-domain generalization.
-Almost identical formulations were described in many subsequent papers (see \cite{hoffman2019robust} and citations therein) including for the purpose of defense against adversarial attacks.
+The earliest use of input gradients of neural networks was proposed by Drucker and LeCun~\cite{drucker1992improving} as ``double backpropagation'' to improve in-domain generalization.
+Almost identical formulations were described in many subsequent papers; see~\cite{hoffman2019robust} and citations therein.